tom-howard/ros/docs/amr31001/lab2.md

         ```python
         elif movement == "move_fwd":
         ```
-        See if you can adapt the code within this block to make the robot move forwards by the required amount (0.5 meters) in between each turn.
+        See if you can adapt the code within this block to make the robot move forwards by the required amount (0.5 meters) in between each turn. <a name="the_hint"></a>

         ??? note "Hint"
             Consider how the turn angle is monitored and updated whist turning (`current_yaw`), and take a similar approach with the linear displacement (`current_distance`).
 Bear in mind that you'll need to consider the *euclidean distance*, which you'll need to calculate based on the robot's position in both the `x` and `y` axis.